Summer Rayne Oakes & Kippee

 Most people have dogs or cats as pets, but Model Summer Rayne Oakes has a chicken as her best friend.
 But she tells us it didn't start off that way.
 Summer is a part of a community garden and one day there was a bird caught in one of the inhumane rattraps that were set out by one of the gardeners.
 She took the bird to a local rehabilitation center in New York called the Wild Bird Fund.
 While she was at the center, this friendly little chicken just came and jumped on her lap.

 Summer had chickens growing up, but never had one fully imprint on her.
 The chicken at the center was described to her as more of a "people's" chicken than a "chicken's" chicken and Summer believes she must have imprinted on somebody else.
 Summer ended up fostering the little chicken when she was about three or four weeks old and they have been together ever since.
 Summer named her Kippicha, which is Dutch for little chicken.
-But since she's about a year and a half old now and no longer a little chicken, Summer calls her Kippee for short.
+But now that she's older and no longer a little chicken, Summer calls her Kippee for short.

 Since Kippee goes everywhere with Summer, it is no surprise to see the two of them together riding the subways in New York, which must be a strange sight to most people.
 Summer believes that most people in the city are so disconnected from farm life, that it is such a surprise.
 Summer tells us that a lot or people tell her, "Oh, you've just made my day!"
 Other times when she's traveling with Kippee, she will hear someone whisper, "Oh my God, that was a chicken!" as she's walking away.
 It is such a delight for people.